Fesuoy1/Easy-Commands-1.20.X/README.md

 - /midnight (basically /time set 18000)

 ### Note
-Commands ran through a command block will probably not work. so i recommand running it normally.
+Commands ran through a command block will probably not work. so i recommend running it normally.

 ### Bugs?
 To be honest, i dont debug much since i made this when i was bored, so expect some bugs that can occur.